Capital and changes in capital

 In 2017, the convertible bond (2013–2020) issued by Swiss Life Holding Ltd in the amount of CHF 500 000 000 was almost entirely converted, whereby another 2 141 905 new registered shares were created.
 The ordinary share capital thus increased by CHF 10 923 715.50 from CHF 163 614 125.10 to CHF 174 537 840.60.
 There were no further changes with regard to equity capital; the distribution of CHF 11.00 per share approved by the General Meeting on 25 April 2017 was made from the capital contribution reserves.

 34 223 106 fully paid Swiss Life Holding registered shares with a par value of CHF 5.10 each were outstanding on the balance sheet date.
-Subject to the ten per cent limit on voting rights set out in the Articles of Association (cf. the section on “Shareholders’ participation rights”, each share grants the right to one vote at the General Meeting of Shareholders.
+Subject to the ten per cent limit on voting rights set out in the Articles of Association (cf. the section on “Shareholders’ participation rights” in chapter Shareholders’ Participation Rights, each share grants the right to one vote at the General Meeting of Shareholders.

 There are no outstanding shares with either increased or limited voting rights, privileged or restricted voting rights, privileged dividend entitlements or other preferential rights.